docknetwork/api-docs/source/index.html.md

 ```

-Return a list of all schemas created by user.
+Return a list of all schemas created by the authenticated user.

 > 200 Response